MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 ```

 Quite nice when doing a particle simulation.
 In fact I also use this when computing the normals for the SDF in my path tracing example.
-Do note however, this is only valid behaviour because these computations are independent, for pixels, or for particles, if they were depending on each other, the gradient would be invalid, and in that case you should use a scalar `a`.
+I should note that this is only valid behaviour because these computations are independent, for pixels, or for particles, if they were depending on each other, the gradient would be invalid, and in that case you should use a scalar `a`.

 The compiler when doing the autodiff searches for all unique `a`'s and does a full backprop over their dependencies, then all unused gradients are simply removed after this compilation pass.

 I still plan to implement forward mode automatic differentiation, in its case its somewhat easier to implement.
 Since for example I can just do it after all the algorithmic passes, as the form of the computation will be exactly the same as the original, just with slightly different operations.

 It does pose the question of what to do when doing a hybrid autodiff, like backward grad of forward grad.
 In that case the gradients need to be sorted by their order, and done one by one.
-Unfortunately in this case I would need to implement full jacobian vector product (JVP) (on top of the VJP's) for all algorithm operations, not just the base simple non-algorithmic ones, so I'll probably leave that for the far future.
+Unfortunately in this case I would need to implement full jacobian vector product (JVP) (on top of the VJP's) for all algorithmic operations, not just the base simple non-algorithmic ones, so I'll probably leave that for the far future.

 ### IR under the hood